sgfin/sgfin.github.io_old/_posts/2017-03-16-Deriving-probability-distributions-using-the-Principle-of-Maximum-Entropy.md

 $$\int_{a}^{b} p(x)dx=1=\int_{a}^{b} e^{-\lambda_{0}+1}dx$$

-Note: To check if this is a minimum $\text{(which would maximize entropy given the way the equation was set up)}$, we also need to see if the second derivative with respect to p(x) is positive here or not, which it clearly always is:
+Note: To check if this is a minimum (which would maximize entropy given the way the equation was set up), we also need to see if the second derivative with respect to p(x) is positive here or not, which it clearly always is: